RemyTek/openarena-ioq3/README.md

 This is a fork of Ioquake3 for use with OpenArena.
 The goal is to provide players with an up-to-date engine designed for running OpenArena and its mods that minimizes installation time.

+If you have a feature that you want in this engine, first check to see if it should be commited to Ioq3 instead.
+If it shouldn't be in Ioq3, then make an issue or pull request here.

 ## Not todo

 * Break backward compatibility with OA 0.8.8